 The Catholic School teacher and catechist are to support the parents in their role of teaching their children to pray.
-In this regard, to be consistent, it is essential to choose a specific time during the religion session that the Apostles' Creed is prayed along with one or more of the steps as given on the Prayer Card.
+In this regard, to be consistent, it is essential to choose a specific time during the religion session that Psalm 23 is prayed along with one or more of the steps as specified on the Prayer Card.

-It is helpful to have a picture or statue of Jesus to remain focused on Him during prayer time.
+It is helpful to have a picture or statue of Jesus in the room to remain focused on Him during prayer time.

-The following Parents and Teacher Resources are also provided online for use in helping children to go deeper in their understanding of the Apostles' Creed: diolc.org/prayer 5th Grade
+The following Parents and Teacher-Catechist Resources are provided for use in helping students to go deeper in their understanding of Psalm 23: diolc.org/prayer 11th Grade

 - A simple introduction about God's love

 - The goals for praying this prayer each day

 - The meaning of the words of the prayer

-- The Principles underlying the prayer
+- Learning the Principles

-- Activities to help students remember the words
+- Activities to help students remember and understand the words on a personal level

 - Spiritual Comprehension: do they understand

 - Encountering God in Prayer

 - The Scriptural Foundation of the words of the prayer

 - Resources